ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Protection Against Bufferbloat

-The alternate congestion control mechanism should reduce its sending rate if the round trip time (RTT) significantly increases.
-Exactly how the algorithm reduces its sending rate is algorithm specific, but see
+The alternate congestion control algorithm should reduce its sending rate if the round trip time (RTT) significantly increases.
+Exactly how the algorithm reduces its sending rate is algorithm-specific, but see
 {{!RFC8961}} and {{!RFC8085}} for requirements.

 Bufferbloat {{Bufferbloat}} refers to the building of long queues in the network.
 Many network routers are configured with very large buffers.
-If congestion starts happening, classic TCP congestion control algorithms
+If congestion is detected, classic TCP congestion control algorithms
 {{!RFC5681}} will continue sending at a high rate until a First-In First-Out (FIFO) buffer completely fills and packet losses then occur.
 Every connection pasing through that bottleneck will then experience increased latency.
 This adds unwanted latency that